Skip to main content

 Are there different types of human resource information systems?

 Yes!
-HR management software generally falls into three tiers, determined by the cost and the level of features included in the platform.
+The general HRIS meaning refers to HR management systems, which are available in three pricing tiers, generally determined by the cost and the level of features included in the platform.
 Those three tiers (from lowest to highest cost + features) are:

 As long as the system you choose has the features you need, it doesn’t matter if they identify themselves as HCM software, HRMS software or an HRIS solution.

-If you still need some additional help, take a look at our article: HRIS vs HCM Systems: The 5-Point Guide You Need to Make the Best Choice.
+If you still need some additional help, take a look at our article summarizing the key differences between HRIS, HRMS, and HCM systems next.

-Some aspects of HRIS systems can be customized to meet specific business needs or incorporate company branding elements.
-Here’s a breakdown the typical customizations that are available in HRIS systems:
+Some aspects of HR information systems can be customized to meet specific business needs or incorporate company branding elements.
+Here’s a breakdown the typical customizations that are available in HRIS software systems:

-• Corporate branding: Most HRIS systems allow you to customize the look and feel of their software’s user interface to incorporate your company logo, colors, and other branding elements.
+• Corporate branding: Most HR systems allow you to customize the look and feel of their software’s user interface to incorporate your company logo, colors, and other branding elements.

 • Reports: Many systems allow you to create custom reports to analyze specific data that matters for your business.
 Some even allow you to set up automations to create those reports at pre-scheduled times, such as at the end of each month, or end of each quarter.

-• Integrations and APIs: Most HRIS systems do come with native third-party integration abilities with other popular systems.
+• Integrations and APIs: Most HR information systems do come with native third-party integration abilities with other popular systems.
 APIs also allow organizations to create their own custom integrations with other specialty programs.

 • User-based roles and permissions: When you get into the back end of an HRIS you’ll have the ability to control which features each user group has access to.
-You’ll want to create different user groups for your employees, managers, payroll administrators, HR administrators, IT administrators, and top-level administrator or power user.
+You’ll want to create different user groups for your employees, managers, payroll administrators, HR administrators, IT administrators, and top-level HRIS manager, HRIS administrator, or power user.

-• Localization: More advanced HRIS systems may offer the ability to customize system preferences based on the geographic region of each user.
+• Localization: More advanced human resource systems may offer the ability to customize system preferences based on the geographic region of each user.
 Another common customization for distributed workforces is the ability to translate content into different languages.

 Setting up your own HRIS from scratch can be a little complicated, but these HRIS certification courses are a great way to expand your technical competence.